 Since Florida is a Right to Work state, Local 1991 consistently works to meet the challenge to keep our union strong by maintaining high membership levels.
 We work hard to educate all potential members of the great benefits that come with unity and activism among workers.
 It is only through our solidarity that we have had the strength to make the great strides we have in our contracts.

 What We Do:

 We give RNs, attending physicians and healthcare professionals a voice in their profession.
-Working through union committees and with professional union staff, union members help negotiate contracts, develop and present educational seminars, lobby for our issues with County Commissioners and state and federal lawmakers, improve our work environment, defend the rights of all our members and advocate for changes that will improve the quality of healthcare at Jackson and FIU.
+Working through union committees and with professional union staff, union members help negotiate contracts, develop and present educational seminars, lobby for our issues with County Commissioners and state and federal lawmakers, improve our work environment, defend the rights of all our members and advocate for changes that will improve the quality of healthcare at Jackson.

 We have professional staff and trained leaders that represent our members in the workplace on a daily basis in job related disputes or disciplinary actions.
 We also negotiate with management over policy changes that affect our working conditions.